shopware/shopware/src/Docs/platform/5-orm/12-field-accessor.md

 }
 ```

-The interfaces provides one method which, in case it can handle the given field, should return a selector to the
+The interface provides one method which, in case it can handle the given field, should return a selector to the
 field.
 Using JSON in SQL can be quite complex, so you have to extract, unquote and cast the value to a correct format.

 The returned selector will be used in the SQL statement for comparing or selecting the data.